hiero-ledger/identity-collaboration-hub/README.md

 ## Join the community

-Feel free to reach out for Hiero Identity Community to discuss existing projects, outstanding questions and new contributions.
+Feel free to reach out for Hiero Identity Community to discuss existing projects, outstanding questions, and new contributions.

 ### Hiero Identity Community meetings

 Hiero Identity Community organizes meetings to discuss the latest and greatest of decentralized identity on Hiero/Hedera.

-Target audience includes operators of identity platforms supporting Hiero/Hedera and developers interested in using and contributing to Hiero identity repos.
+The target audience includes operators of identity platforms supporting Hiero/Hedera and developers interested in using and contributing to Hiero identity repos.

 The meeting is conducted monthly on Thursdays at 8:00 AM PST.
-Please refer to [Hiero community calendar](https://zoom-lfx.platform.linuxfoundation.org/meetings/hiero?view=week) for next meetings schedule and instructions to join.
+Please refer to [Hiero community calendar](https://zoom-lfx.platform.linuxfoundation.org/meetings/hiero?view=week) for the next meetings schedule and instructions to join.

 ### Discord